The importance of combating racism in a warming world.

 A young environmental sociologist named Robert Bullard, who lived in Houston at the time, helped collect data for the lawsuit.
 He would later be credited with helping to start the environmental justice movement.

 The basic idea behind the movement was simple: people of color should not be forced to live in polluted communities.
-As the movement grew, it brought public awareness to the fact that the siting of noxious infrastructure in Black and brown communities is a public health crisis and a civil rights issue.
+As the movement grew, it brought public awareness to the fact that the siting of noxious infrastructure in Black, brown, and Indigenous communities is a public health crisis and a civil rights issue.

 Today, environmental and climate racism continue to be neglected by environmental advocacy organizations, and, as globalization has spread neoliberal economics to new places, new environmental justice crises have arisen.
 Activities masquerading as economic development in poor countries — such as timber harvesting, agribusiness, mining, and oil production — have extended the legacy of colonialism.
 It is estimated that countries in the African continent lose more than six times as much in wealth each year as they receive in international aid.